 The outline of the paper is as follows: in Section 2 we present briefly related work and technical preliminaries needed for our analysis.
 We prove Theorems 1, 2, 3 and 4 in Sections 3, 4, 5 and 6 respectively.
-Unavoidably due to the space constraint we have included for completeness reasons the proofs of certain lemmas which are omitted from the main part of our paper in the Appendix 8.
-In Section 7 we investigate another property of the model.
-Finally, in Section 8 we conclude by suggesting few open problems.
+For the reader's convenience, proofs of certain lemmas are omitted from the main part of our paper and are included in the Appendix 8.
+Finally, in Section 7 we conclude by suggesting few open problems.